 This spectacular piece was the recipient of the coveted "America's Most Beautiful Roadster" award, and a "Great 8" Ridler Memorial Award finalist.
 This hand-formed, one of three all-steel bodied masterpieces fabricated by Marcel Delay and Sons was designed by Chip Foose during his tenure at Hotrods by Boyd.
 Every portion of this car has been hand-built by master builder Bobby Alloway.
-A stunning example of the best talents available.
+The highest-priced 1932 Ford ever sold at auction, this piece is a stunning example of the best talents available.

 George Barris’ #1 Batmobile is arguably one of the most widely-recognized pieces of entertainment history, and has become an American icon in its own right.
 It last sold publicly at the Barrett-Jackson Auction for $4.6M (fees inclusive) in 2013.